Make Yourself at Home at the Mansion House in Calderstones Park

 The Reader Café is now in the grand morning and drawing rooms of the Mansion.
 Beautiful it may be, but it will still be friendly, welcoming and accessible – with even more tables and chairs, a proper kitchen, plenty of plants and a new terrace.
 The Café is still dog-friendly, but there’ll also be a dog-free area too.
 So wave goodbye to the Café in the containers, but, the Ice Cream Parlour and benches will stay put.

 New toilets!
 You’ll be glad to hear about the lovely new toilets in the basement of the Mansion – they’re through the front door, left towards the main staircase, then left again to head downstairs.
-There are plenty of accessible toilets throughout, plus a brand-new Changing Places toilet on the left of the Mansion, where the old gents’ used to be.

 The magnificent Garden Theatre is back to its former glory and is now a licensed space for exciting community events, including theatre.
 You can also hire it for family celebrations and corporate events, and we can even lay on a spread from our new catering kitchen.